zdharma-continuum/zinit/DONATIONS.md

-Below are reports about what is being done with donations, i.e. which commits are created thanks to them, which new features are added, etc. From the money receive I buy myself coffee and organize time to work on the requested features, sometimes many days in a row.
+Below are reports about what is being done with donations, i.e. which commits are created thanks to them, which new features are added, etc. From the money I receive I buy myself coffee and organize the time to work on the requested features, sometimes many days in a row.

 ## 2018-08-14, received $30